AmeerD/AmeerD.github.io/_pages/masters.md

 {% include base_path %}

-Below are the courses and TA positions I have taken so far at UofT.
+Below are the courses and TA positions I have taken (or am currently taking) at UofT.

 Winter 2020
 ======